Assistive Technology Can Help YOU!

 For those enrolled in Family Care or enrolled in IRIS, these programs may be able to assist with the cost of assistive technology.
 For those enrolled in Family Care, consult with your team about the use of assistive technology and how it may benefit you.
 For those enrolled with IRIS, discuss with your independent consultant regarding the use of part of your budget for assistive technology.

 Is a program for anyone in the State of Wisconsin with a disability who wishes to purchase assistive technology, adaptive equipment or make accessible modifications to their home.
 This is a low interest loan program.
 You can apply for WisLoan by contacting Midstate Independent Living Choices (MILC) at 715-334-4210.

 Is a voucher program for those in need of adaptive telephone equipment?
 Any Wisconsin resident who is deaf, hard of hearing, deaf with low vision, deaf blind, has a speech impairment, or has a mobility impairment can apply for a specific voucher category.
 For an application you can stop by the ADRC office or call us at 715-528-4890.

 Individuals who are eligible for veterans’ benefits should look into whether they can receive assistance from the Department of Veterans Affairs.
-Contact Mike Theis - Veterans Service Officer Phone: 715-528-3446 or email email@example.com
+Contact Ken Taylor - Veterans Service Officer Phone: 715-528-3446 or email email@example.com